States of Mexico

 Update 5 to Geopolitical Entities and Codes, the successor to FIPS PUB 10-4, was issued on 2011-08-31.
 It changes the name of Veracruz-Llave to Veracruz.

 International standard ISO 3166-2 was published on December 15, 1998.
 It superseded ISO/DIS 3166-2 (draft international standard).
 For Mexico, the draft standard showed 31 states and one federal district.
 The final standard shows the same divisions and the same codes, except for the federal district.
-The code for Distrito Federal has been changed from D.F to DIF.
+The code for Distrito Federal was changed from D.F to DIF.

 Country overview: